kissflow/lcnc-sdk-js/docs/src/content/docs/form/Table/toJson.md

     order: 12
 ---

-To retrieve data of given [table instance](/lcnc-sdk-js/form/gettable/). as json
+To retrieve data of given [table instance](/lcnc-sdk-js/form/gettable/) as JSON

 ### Syntax